datamapper/dm-dev/README.md

 Every task can be configured with a few environment variables.

-    DM_DEV_ROOT=/some/path           # Points to where the DM sources will be installed and used DM_DEV_BUNDLE_ROOT=/some/path    # Points to where bundler will install all it's data RUBIES="1.8.7 1.9.2"             # The rvm ruby interpreters to use INCLUDE="dm-core dm-validations" # Makes sure that only these gems are used.
-When left out, all gems will be used EXCLUDE="dm-tags dm-ar-finders"  # Makes sure that these gems are not used ADAPTERS="mysql postgres"        # Use only these DM adapters GEMSET=datamapper                # With dm:gem:install, install all gems into the "datamapper" gemset VERBOSE=true                     # Print out every shell command before executing it BENCHMARK=true                   # Print the time the command took to execute
+    DM_DEV_ROOT=/some/path                  # Points to where the DM sources will be installed and used DM_DEV_BUNDLE_ROOT=/some/path           # Points to where bundler will install all it's data DM_DEV_RUBIES="1.8.7 1.9.2"             # The rvm ruby interpreters to use DM_DEV_INCLUDE="dm-core dm-validations" # Makes sure that only these gems are used.
+When left out, all gems will be used DM_DEV_EXCLUDE="dm-tags dm-ar-finders"  # Makes sure that these gems are not used ADAPTERS="mysql postgres"               # Use only these DM adapters DM_DEV_GEMSET=datamapper                # With dm:gem:install, install all gems into the "datamapper" gemset VERBOSE=true                            # Print out every shell command before executing it BENCHMARK=true                          # Print the time the command took to execute

 Any of these environment variables has an equivalent thor option as will be seen below.
 When a thor option is passed for which the respective